legop3/scroffer/README.md

 2. Press the ON or OFF buttons to broadcast the ALL/ON or ALL/OFF signals over your network
 3. Your clients, if configured properly, should respond the button presses.

+## Docker Compose
+this is on docker hub as legop3/scroffer make sure to enable host networking mode for the UDP broadcasts to work correctly

 # WARNING!!
 Do NOT open this to the internet.
 This is NOT secure in any way.